ABOUT THE FRIENDS OF CRYSTAL BEACH

 The Friends of Crystal Beach is the main sponsor of the Crystal Beach 5K Walk/Run held on the Saturday of Thanksgiving Weekend in October.
 Hundreds of walkers and runners participate in the sanctioned event.

 Spreading Christmas Cheer, co-sponsored with the Ridgeway Lions, has celebrated its second year.
 The roast beef dinner with all the trimmings was served up by the Lions in early December.
 Entertainment provided by the exceptional Sherkston Trinity Life Singers capped off the fund-raiser for a playground at Bay Beach.
 The public retention of the beach front lands bought by the town in 2001 has been a goal of the FOCB and the playground will enhance the public property.

-Finally, the Lions and the Friends of Crystal Beach will again work together to provide a free community turkey dinner to people at the Crystal Ridge Community Centre on Monday, December 17, 2018 from 4-7 P.M.
-Everyone is welcome!
+Finally, the Lions and the Friends of Crystal Beach worked together to provide a free community turkey dinner to community members at the Crystal Ridge Community Centre shortly before Christmas.
+175 people enjoyed a festive meal at the yearly event.